uptrain-ai/uptrain/examples/coversation_summarization/README.md

 "Jen wants to break up with her boyfriend.
 He hasn't paid her back the"
 ```

-We used the above information to define edge cases.
+We used the above information to define an edge case in UpTrain.
 To collect a dataset that can help the model improve in these edge cases, we need to find conversations that are longer than a certain threshold.
 To find an appropriate threshold, we generated a histogram of length of input dialogues on the training dataset (i.e., SAMSum train).
 From here, we noted that a length of 1700 can be a good cut-off to collect large conversation data-points.
-The histogram is below.
+The histogram is shown below.

 <p align="center">
 <img width="550" alt="concept_drift_avg_acc" src="https://uptrain-demo.s3.us-west-1.amazonaws.com/conversation_summarization/hist_num_words_samsum.png">
 </p>

+### Edge Case Type 1: Long dialogues

 Following is how the edge-case check is defined in UpTrain.
 It checks if the length of the input dialogue is greater
 than 1700 characters.